EtlcT/tp_CasaltaBadetti/data-engineering/tp-kafka-api/README.md

 ##### Question 1
 * [ ] What happens if your consumer crash while processing data ?
 What is the "at most once" / "at least once" / "exactly once" semantics ?
 [Help](https://www.conduktor.io/kafka/complete-kafka-consumer-with-java#Automatic-Offset-Committing-Strategy-1)
+* if the consumer crash while consuming, he may be in an at least once situation if the offset is too long and so he will see again some events.
+* the at most once is if an offset is taken into account while the consumer hasn't actually process the data...

 ##### Question 2
 We have introduced a bug in our program, and we would like to replay some data.
 Can we use Conduktor to help our consumer group?
 Should we create a new consumer group ?